ctomkow/gluetube/README.md

  - [ ] frontend web ui
  - [ ] REST api endpoint to trigger running pipeline, including passing optional parameters as json payload that is accessable by pipeline (PUSH)
  - [ ] development pipeline mode (verbose output for testing pipeline runs)
+ - [ ] ability to 'attach' to running pipeline and see stdout (e.g. gluetube logs -f pipeline_name)

 ### 0.4.0 roadmap
  - [ ] dynamic webhook url that pipeline can access/monitor (long-lived LISTENER pipelines)
  - [ ] gracefully handle SIG[TERM|KILL] and ensure it waits for any running pipelines to stop or manually stop them